CollegeBoreal/INF1085-200-19A-01/P.Projets/300108234/README.md

 Now that Samba is installed, you need to create a directory for it to share:

-Before that make sure you are connecting on rout, by typing:
+Before that, make sure you are connecting on rout, by typing:

 ```
 sudo -i